Access Controls

 This article details the default access control options in the Security menu, including the access controls for each default role, how to create a new access control, and how to edit or delete an access control.

-Access controls define the permissions assigned to user roles, determining which modules and data they can access and how they can interact with them.
+Access controls define the permissions assigned to user roles, determining which features they can access and how they can interact with them.
 Access controls are essential for maintaining security and ensuring that users have the appropriate level of access based on their roles and responsibilities.

 The Brinqa Platform comes with default roles and permissions for each role.